babashka/nbb/README.md

 `--classpath` argument.
 The current dir is added to the classpath automatically.
 So if there is a file `foo/bar.cljs` relative to your current dir, then you can load it via `(:require [foo.bar :as fb])`.
-Note that `nbb` uses the same naming conventions for namespaces and directories: `foo-bar` in the namespace name becomes `foo_bar` in the directory name.
+Note that `nbb` uses the same naming conventions for namespaces and directories as other Clojure tools: `foo-bar` in the namespace name becomes `foo_bar` in the directory name.

 To load dependencies from the Clojure ecosystem, you can use the Clojure CLI or babashka to download them and produce a classpath: